EBOO Machine Buyer Guide 2026: Specs & Procurement

 • Connectors and luer-lock fittings

-For predictable budgeting, calculate the number of experimental cycles per quarter and multiply by your selected consumable SKU.
+For predictable budgeting, calculate the number of experimental cycles per quarter and multiply by your selected Filters & Lines SKU.
 Repeat buyers should plan a buffer of at least 25% over baseline consumption to absorb protocol changes and pilot studies.

 • Filters & Lines Complete Kits (10 Pack) — $795 for ten complete experimental cycles.
 Lowest per-cycle cost.